Pododerm Side Effects

 - pain in upper abdomen or stomach (mild, dull, and continuing)

-Check with your doctor as soon as possible if any of the following side effects occur while taking podophyllum resin topical:
+If any of the following side effects occur while taking podophyllum resin topical, check with your doctor or nurse as soon as possible:

 - Burning, redness, or other irritation of affected area